microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 Copy the folder [entra](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/entra/) into the folder **infra** of your [base project](../../../src/extend-message-ext/Lab03-Enhance-NW-Teams/Northwind/).
 This will provision the Entra IDs needed for the bot as well as the one for generating appID and application ID URI.

-Next copy over the files [azure.local.bicep](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.local.bicep) and [azure.parameters.local.json](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.parameters.local.json) to help with the bot registration on F5.
+Next copy over the files [azure.local.bicep](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.local.bicep) and [azure.parameters.local.json](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.parameters.local.json) to help with the bot registration on F5 into the same **infra** folder

 > When Teams Toolkit prepares the app it will provision a new Azure AI Bot Service into the resource group which uses the F0 SKU which grants unlimited messages to be sent to standard channels, this includes Microsoft Teams and Microsoft 365 channel (Outlook and Copilot) and does not incur a cost.